HiFiveJazz/HiFiveJazz/README.md

 ## About Me

-- 🔭 I’m currently working on the MiraMizu App for iOS!
+- 🔭 I’m currently working at Somatek Inc as an R&D Associate along with completing my masters at Dartmouth College in Computer Engineering!
 - 🌱 I’m currently learning to implement Rust in low level computing
 - 📫 How to reach me: jasmeet.bhatia.us@gmail.com